Internet Marketing Made Easy

 I hadn’t a clue what RSS Aggregators were either!

-So thanks for that as I’m busy with my new site getting links and putting up a Wordpress blog to hopefully drive traffic.
+So thanks for that as I’m busy with my new site getting links and putting up a WordPress blog to hopefully drive traffic.

 “Other marketers see their followers as people to milk money from, but I personally hate that, and would rather take my subscribers on a journey to success with me.”